 In collaboration with Finish artist, Henriikka Leppänen, who came to do a two-month internship with us in 2011, we tagged the streets of Vancouver and Helsinki with the magnetic ceramic letters HOME.
 For us it was a reflection on the meaning of home, with Noel’s Canadian permanent residence having been granted earlier in the summer and our roots growing deeper.
 We placed them along our familiar pathways in Vancouver, as did Henriikka in Helsinki.
 We wanted to beautify the city with a gesture that would have a second life as a gift for those who discover that the ceramic graffiti tags could be easily removed.

 Materials: Ceramic Cups

-In the past year we made some major changes in our art practice, moving studios and switching work from a primarily ceramic-object based practice to project based work, not focusing on a specific material but using the most appropriate one in the given moment.
+In 2013 we made some major changes in our art practice, moving studios and switching work from a primarily ceramic-object-based practice to more project-based work.

 Year: 2009 - present

 Client: Private residences and at-large in the world